marcinduma/LTRCLD-2557/docs/use-case1.md

     L        192.168.100.100/32 is directly connected, BDI7
     ct-routerp-francecentral-0-0#

-Output shows routing table from perspective of Azure Cloud Router, hence:
+Output shows routing table from perspective of Azure Cloud Router, what we can see:

 - **Azure subnet 10.100.0.0/23** is available via **Static route** towards interfaces **GigabitEthernet2**, which is interfaces conencted to inside of Azure network
 - **AWS subnet 10.0.0.0/23** is available from **BGP protocol**, from two (2) Cloud Routers located in AWS Cloud

 In that way cloud routers know how to route traffic towards respective clouds.

 This verification finishes the Use-case-01 configuration in which we have deployed our VRF, EPGs, contracts and EC2s/VMs.
 We have also checked how configration done via NDO is reflected as Cloud Native objects in respective clouds.

-In next section we will deploy Internet Gateway to allow for internet communication
+In next section we will deploy Internet Gateway to allow for internet communication.